serhiikhrychov/MyFirstCompiler/README.md

 # MyFirstCompiler
-this is the compiler for my prog language
+This is the compiler for my programming language with ANTLR in C#